Introduction to treatments

 Zolgensma

-The gene therapy Zolgensma (onasemnogene abeparvovec) received approval for reimbursement in Ireland by the HSE in November 2021.
+Zolgensma (onasemnogene abeparvovec) is a gene therapy that was approved for reimbursement in Ireland by the HSE in November 2021.
+It is designed to address the underlying genetic cause of spinal muscular atrophy (SMA).

-Zolgensma was developed by Avexis, a pharmaceutical company now owned by Novartis Gene Therapies.
-The drug received EMA approval in May 2020 and is administered via a single intravenous injection.
-There are strict criteria as to the patients that qualify for Zolgensma, including:
+Zolgensma was developed by Avexis, now part of Novartis Gene Therapies, and received EMA approval in May 2020.
+It is administered as a one-time intravenous infusion.
+Due to the high cost, strict criteria determine which patients qualify for Zolgensma in Ireland:

-- SMA type I, or presymptomatic patients with 5q SMA with a bi-allelic mutation in the SMN1 gene and up to 3 copies of the SMN2 gene
+- Clinical diagnosis of SMA Type I, or presymptomatic with bi-allelic SMN1 mutations and ≤3 copies of SMN2

 - Weight restrictions may also apply